Y0Coss/docs-fork/pages/public_cloud/compute/changing_the_hostname_of_an_instance/guide.en-gb.md

 sudo reboot
 ```

-After you reboot it, the hostname modifications will be properly applied:
+After the reboot, the hostname modifications will be properly applied:

 ```sh
 sudo cat /etc/hosts